Discover Clare's stunning coastline

 Aillwee Cave

 In the heart of the Burren you can take the family on an underworld adventure in one of the oldest caves in Ireland.
-There’s something really magical about the 30 minute tour of Aillwee Cave.
-Explore caverns, dodge the spray from the waterfall or search out the bones of the brown bear who lived here over 10,000 years ago.
+There’s something really magical about the 30-minute tour of Aillwee Cave.
+Explore caverns, dodge the spray from the waterfall and search out the bones of the brown bear who lived here over 10,000 years ago.
 Later, take the hour-long ‘walk with a hawk’ through hazel woodland and across the Burren’s limestone pavement.

 Dromore Wood Nature Reserve

-From Aillwee it’s well worth the journey inland to discover an unexplored treasure of the County, Dromore Wood Nature Reserve.
-(Ten minutes out the road - keep an eye out for the impressive Poulnabrone Dolmen).
-Once you reach the nature reserve you can spot badgers, stoats and shrews, as well as rare species of birds and butterflies.
-History fans and kids alike will love seeking out the two ring forts and ancient lime kiln.
+From Aillwee it’s well-worth the journey inland to discover Dromore Wood Nature Reserve but keep an eye out for the impressive Poulnabrone Dolmen on the way.
+Once you reach the nature reserve, soak up sights of the furry residents such as badgers, stoats and shrews, as well as rare species of birds and butterflies.
+There are also two ring forts and an ancient lime kiln that make for great viewing for history fans, young and old.

 Lough Avalla Farm Looped Walk

-If you’re travelling with older children, make time for the magical walk through an old Celtic farm, the Lough Avalla Farm Looped Walk.
-It’s 6km route (which will take little over an hour) sweeping the shores of Lough Avalla in the beautiful Burren National Park — pack your walking shoes and snacks.
+If you’re travelling with older children, make time for the Lough Avalla Farm Looped Walk which cuts through an old Celtic farm.
+Its 6km route (which will take little over an hour) takes you along the shores of Lough Avalla in the beautiful Burren National Park, so, pack your walking shoes and snacks.

 Kilrush